tuddman/pneumatic-tubes/README.md

 ## Why

-While it is quite easy to [talk to servers](https://github.com/Day8/re-frame/wiki/Talking-To-Servers) in a re-frame app, what if you could just throw `[:your-event data]` from client directly to server, process it, and dispatch one or more `[:server-side-event with data]` back to one or more client re-frame apps?
+While it is quite easy to [talk to servers](https://github.com/Day8/re-frame/wiki/Talking-To-Servers) in a re-frame app, imagine if you could just throw `[:your-event data]` from client directly to server, process it, and dispatch one or more `[:server-side-event with data]` back to one or more client re-frame apps?
 I think this is a very intuitive way of building real time features in your re-frame app.

 So, the idea of pneumatic-tubes:
 * Define handlers for some of your re-frame events on server.
 * Dispatch events to server via a WebSocket connection channel.
-* Dispatch any other re-frame events from server to one or more client
+* Dispatch events from server to one or more clients.
-* Server-side event handler can associate data with the client's tube
-* A predicate can be used to select channels for dispatching an event to the selected clients
+* Mark WebSocket channels with some 'label' data, and use it for selective dispatching events to multiple clients

-I call one WebSocket channel - a tube, because of the idea that you can put your labels on it and then select tubes using labels for dispatching events to clients.
+I call one WebSocket channel - a tube, because of the idea that you can put your labels on it and then select tubes using is labels for dispatching events to clients.

 ## Usage